rxhanson/Rectangle/TerminalCommands.md

 ## Only allow drag-to-snap when modifier keys are pressed

-Modifier key values can be used together.
+Modifier keys can be combined by adding the sum of Integer Values together.

 | Modifier Key | Integer Value |
 |--------------|---------------|